The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Here are examples of emails that nonprofits can automate:

-• Welcome emails send automatically when someone subscribes to your newsletter or joins your community.
+• Welcome emails should send automatically when someone subscribes to your newsletter or joins your community by taking another action, such as donating.

-• Donation confirmation and thank-you emails provide immediate acknowledgment when a donor makes a contribution, showing appreciation and providing receipts.
+• Donation confirmation and thank-you emails provide immediate acknowledgment when a donor makes a contribution, showing appreciation and providing a donation receipt.

-• Recurring donation reminders to remind supporters of upcoming or missed recurring donations.
+• Recurring donation reminders to alert supporters of upcoming or missed recurring donations.

-• Event registration confirmations include details and next steps after someone signs up for an event.
+• Event registration confirmations include details and next steps after signing up for an event.

-• Lapsed donor re-engagement emails to reconnect with donors who haven’t given in a while with a personalized appeal.
+• Lapsed donor re-engagement emails to reconnect with donors who haven’t given in a while.

 • Volunteer follow-up emails after an event or activity to thank volunteers and share results.

-• Impact updates that share how donors’ contributions are making a difference, triggered by milestones or project completions.
+• Impact updates that share how donors’ contributions make a difference, triggered by milestones or project completions.

-• Birthday or anniversary emails to recognize birthdays, donation anniversaries, or other significant supporter milestones.
+• Birthday and anniversary emails to recognize birthdays, donation anniversaries, or other significant supporter milestones.

-• Survey or feedback emails that gather feedback after an event or donation.
+• Survey and feedback emails that gather feedback after an event or donation.

 • Year-end giving appeals that encourage supporters to make their year-end donations.

 Your email marketing software should make automation easy.
-You’ll need to determine which actions (e.g., signing up for a newsletter, making a donation) will trigger the automated emails.
+Determine which actions (e.g., signing up for your newsletter, making a donation) will trigger the automated emails.
 You can then design emails for different automated messages and use segmentation to ensure emails are sent to the right groups.

 Monitor Your Nonprofit’s Email Marketing Performance.

-Monitoring email marketing performance will help your nonprofit fine-tune its campaigns.
+Monitoring email marketing performance helps your nonprofit fine-tune its campaigns.
 Pay attention to the best times to send emails by testing different days and hours to see when supporters are most likely to engage.

-You should also A/B test subject lines, CTA buttons, or design elements.
+You should also A/B test subject lines, CTA buttons, and design elements.
 This allows you to optimize individual components, ensuring the highest possible open and click-through rates.

 We’ll explore the exact email marketing metrics you should track in a later section.